Skip to content

 Bonus: Because Duo Boards come with two different surfaces on one board, if you buy two boards you’ve got four different food photography surfaces to shoot on.

-Thanks for joining us on our tutorial of the three main angles used in food photography.
+Thanks for joining us for our tutorial on the three main angles used in food photography.
 Do you have a favorite angle?
-Maybe you find yourself leaning mostly toward top down rather than straight on.
+Maybe you find yourself leaning mostly toward top-down rather than straight-on.
 Let us know in the comments which angle you tend to shoot food with.

 Want a Duo Board of Your Own?